yaiza612/syncells_game_trust/README.md

 ## Principal Output of the Simulation

-In this simulation, the user can see the result of the interactions given the default parameters.
+In this simulation, the user can see the result of the interactions (between the populations A, B, C, D, E) given the default parameters.

 https://user-images.githubusercontent.com/62614099/150576616-c9ac14fc-3919-4f1a-b44c-0bb5346d7225.mp4